dnadella787/mqxx/docs/architecture.md

 - async work should flow through explicit interfaces
 - the relay core should be usable from a single-threaded event loop first
 - later milestones can add strands, executors, timers, and coroutine adapters if they are justified

+That same explicitness should apply to error handling.
+Protocol and transport seams should prefer result-returning interfaces with structured error values over exception-driven control flow.

 ## Testing strategy baked into the layout